 A Job Analysis Review Board (JARB) shall be convened within fifteen (15) days of DHR receiving notice of an appeal.
-The JARB will consist of two (2) representatives from the CWA, two (2) administrators and one (1) representative from DHR.
+The JARB will consist of two (2) representatives from the CWA, two (2) administrators (not from HR) and one (1) representative of HR's choosing (not to be the individual who initially processed the PIQ).
 The JARB will be chaired by the DHR representative.
 The JARB is strictly advisory in nature.
 The JARB will review the process completed by DHR.
-The JARB shall be permitted to review written employee requests and accept input from the incumbent and his/her direct supervisor to help clarify the rationale for the incumbent's request for his/her position to be reclassified.
+The JARB shall be permitted to review written employee requests and accept input from the incumbent, his/her direct supervisor, and the Administrator who made the original determination/evaluation of the PIQ to help clarify the rationale for the incumbent's request for his/her position to be reclassified.
 It is not the purpose of the JARB to review exceptional performance or contributions of the incumbent; it is to focus on the position and changes in role duties.

-The JARB will conclude their review and submit a written recommendation to the Director of DHR within thirty (30) work days from the date convened.
-The final classification decision resides with the Director of DHR and will be concluded and communicated to appropriate parties within thirty (30) work days from receipt of the recommendations.
+The JARB will conclude their review and submit a written recommendation to the COO within thirty (30) work days from the date convened.
+The final classification decision resides with the COO and will be concluded and communicated to appropriate parties within thirty (30) work days from receipt of the recommendations.
 The results of this appeal are final and are not grievable.
-Resulting pay adjustments, if applicable, will be processed the next full pay period, after the decision is made, and retroactive to January 31st of the year submitted.
+Resulting pay adjustments, if applicable, will be processed the next full pay period, after the decision is made, and be retroactive to January 31st of the year submitted.